sunnyeo/build-virtualbox-in-windows/README.md

 ## Introduction

-[This repository](https://github.com/VirtualBoBs/build-virtualbox-in-windows) provides a set of scripts which will help you compile VirtualBox easily.
+[This repository](https://github.com/VirtualBoBs/build-virtualbox-in-windows) provides a set of scripts that will help you compile VirtualBox easily.

 You can find the official manual to compile VirtualBox in Windows from [the official site](https://www.virtualbox.org/wiki/Windows%20build%20instructions), but it's too obsolete to follow at this time.
-So, we wrote python scripts which prepare required libraries for compilation, and compile VirtualBox automatically.
+So, we wrote Python scripts that prepare required libraries for compilation, and compile VirtualBox automatically.

 What you need to do is only to install pre-requisites for the compilation, and run the scripts.

 ## Features

-- It downloads or compiles the followings: 7-Zip, MinGW, SDL, SSL, cURL, Qt5
+- It downloads or compiles the following: 7-Zip, MinGW, SDL, SSL, cURL, Qt5
-- It creates and registers a credential which is needed to compile drivers in Windows.
+- It creates and registers a credential that is needed to compile drivers in Windows.
 - It manages dependencies in the compilation.
 - It compiles VirtualBox binaries.